Ilseng/bilayer-instability/README.md

 http://dx.doi.org/10.1016/j.ijsolstr.2012.10.022

 ## Usage
-The code is written for Python 3.6 and requires numpy, scipy, and matplolib.
+The code is written for Python 3.6 and requires numpy, scipy, and matplotlib.
 The main.py file runs the code while the bilayer_lpa.py file contains the functions.